-3.01 SCOPE
+3.1 SCOPE

-- A. Remove paving and curbs as required to accomplish new work. - B. Remove manholes and manhole covers, curb inlets and catch basins.

-- C. Remove other items indicated, for salvage, relocation, and recycling. - D. Fill excavations, open pits, and holes in ground areas generated as result of removals, using specified fill; compact fill as required so that required rough grade elevations do not subside within one year after completion.
+- A. Remove paving and curbs as required to accomplish new work. - B. Remove concrete slabs on grade within site boundaries. - C. Remove manholes and manhole covers, curb inlets and catch basins. - D. Fill excavations, open pits, and holes in ground areas generated as result of removals, using specified fill; compact fill as required so that required rough grade elevations do not subside within one year after completion. - F. Fill excavations, open pits, and holes in ground areas generated as result of removals, using specified fill; compact fill as required so that required rough grade elevations do not subside within one year after completion.

-3.02 GENERAL PROCEDURES AND PROJECT CONDITIONS
+3.2 GENERAL PROCEDURES AND PROJECT CONDITIONS

 - A. Comply with applicable codes and regulations for demolition operations and safety of adjacent structures and the public. - 1.
 Obtain required permits. - 2.
 Comply with applicable requirements of NFPA 241. - 3.
 Use of explosives is not permitted. - 4.
 Take precautions to prevent catastrophic or uncontrolled collapse of structures to be removed; do not allow worker or public access within range of potential collapse of unstable structures. - 5.
 Provide, erect, and maintain temporary barriers and security devices. - 6.
 Use physical barriers to prevent access to areas that could be hazardous to workers or the public. - 7.
 Conduct operations to minimize effects on and interference with adjacent structures and occupants. - 8.
 Do not close or obstruct roadways or sidewalks without permit. - 9.
 Conduct operations to minimize obstruction of public and private entrances and exits; do not obstruct required exits at any time; protect persons using entrances and exits from removal operations. - 10.
-Obtain written permission from owners of adjacent properties when demolition equipment will traverse, infringe upon or limit access to their property. - B. Do not begin removal until vegetation to be relocated has been removed and specified measures have been taken to protect vegetation to remain. - C. Protect existing structures and other elements that are not to be removed. - 1.
+Obtain written permission from owners of adjacent properties when demolition equipment will traverse, infringe upon or limit access to their property. - B. Do not begin removal until vegetation to be relocated has been removed and specified measures have been taken to protect vegetation to remain.

+- C. Protect existing structures and other elements that are not to be removed. - 1.
 Provide bracing and shoring. - 2.
 Prevent movement or settlement of adjacent structures. - 3.
-Stop work immediately if adjacent structures appear to be in danger. - D. Minimize production of dust due to demolition operations; do not use water if that will result in ice, flooding, sedimentation of public waterways or storm sewers, or other pollution. - E. If hazardous materials are discovered during removal operations, stop work and notify Architect and Joliet Junior College; hazardous materials include regulated asbestos containing materials, lead, PCB's and mercury. - F. Perform demolition in a manner that maximizes salvage and recycling of materials. - 1.
+Stop work immediately if adjacent structures appear to be in danger. - D. Minimize production of dust due to demolition operations; do not use water if that will result in ice, flooding, sedimentation of public waterways or storm sewers, or other pollution. - E. If hazardous materials are discovered during removal operations, stop work and notify Architect and Joliet Junior College; hazardous materials include regulated asbestos containing materials, lead, PCB's, and mercury. - F. Perform demolition in a manner that maximizes salvage and recycling of materials. - 1.
 Comply with requirements of Section 01 74 19 Waste Management. - 2.
 Dismantle existing construction and separate materials. - 3.
-Set aside reusable, recyclable, and salvageable materials; store and deliver to collection point or point of reuse. - G. Partial Removal of Paving and Curbs: Neatly saw and cut at right angle to surface.
+Set aside reusable, recyclable, and salvageable materials; store and deliver to collection point or point of reuse. - G. Partial Removal of Paving and Curbs: Neatly saw cut at right angle to surface.

-3.03 EXISTING UTILITIES
+3.3 EXISTING UTILITIES